Lumi-supercomputer/lumi-userguide/docs/software/index.md

 -   [Spack][spack]

     Spack is another popular package manager to install software mostly from sources for optimal performance on HPC systems.
-We provide a spack configuration that is configured for use of the compilers available on LUMI.
+We provide a Spack configuration that is configured for use of the compilers available on LUMI.
 However, we do no package development in Spack.